iljones00/Shakespearean-Sonnets-GPT/README.md

 The OpenAI GPT-2 in the past has exhibited abilities of writing very coherent essays with enriched vocabulary that goes beyond what we anticipated large language models are able to produce.
 The GPT-2 has an architechture similar to the decoder-only transformer [4].
 The GPT2 was, however, a very large, transformer-based language model trained on a massive dataset, and we leverage its pre-trained model in order to fine-tune it on our much smaller dataset.

 ### Fine-tuning Process
-In order to fine-tune the model, we
+In order to fine-tune the model, we:
 1. Cloned the GPT-2 Medium (345M parameters) model
 2. Unfroze the last 6 layers of the model
 3. Retrained using the Transformers library